junkun-ren/PersonalWebsite/content/0-research.md

 *Growth of phytoplankton*: it is limited by the limiting element.

 *Grazing*: besides the maximum grazing rate and predation half saturation constant, the grazing rate of zooplankton also depends on the cell element ratio difference between zooplankton and phytoplankton (i.e., nutritional quality).
-The probability that zooplankton will consume encountered phytoplankton follows Gaussian distribution, whose width depends on the selectivity of zooplankton.
-Higher selectivity gives a more narrow distribution, reducing the probability of grazing on lower quality phytoplankton.
-The grazing probability is maximized when consumer and producer have the same N:P ratio.
+The probability that zooplankton will consume encountered phytoplankton follows a Gaussian distribution, whose width depends on the grazing selectivity of zooplankton.
+A higher selectivity gives a more narrow distribution, reducing the probability of grazing on lower quality phytoplankton.
+The grazing probability is maximized when the consumer and producer have the same N:P ratio.

 *Assimilation efficiency*: zooplankton's assimilation efficiency of ingested phytoplankton is assumed to be the lowest ratio of nutrient content of phytoplankton to nutrient content of zooplankton.